 - Widespread recognition of the value of digital transformation and information technology among all employees

 According to Sandy Shen, Senior Director Analyst with Gartner, this is a “wake up call” of sorts for many companies who are finding that they have placed far too great a focus on the “daily operational needs at the expense of investing in digital business and long-term resilience.”
 As a result, companies that are able to effectively pivot their technological capacity and investments to digital platforms will be best equipped to manage not just the impact of the pandemic, but also increase their resilience in the face of future obstacles.
-Too often, we don’t fully realize the importance of some things until they’re forced upon us.
+Too often, we don’t fully realise the importance of some things until they’re forced upon us.

 Where to focus when driving digital transformation